agronholm/typeguard/docs/userguide.rst

 is done.
 To change the options, import :data:`typeguard.config` (which is of type :class:`~.TypeCheckConfiguration`) and set the attributes you want to change.

-You can also override the configuration in the type checking functions below by passing them a custom configuration object.

 Checking types directly
 -----------------------